trxuanha/maximumcausaltree/README.md

     Results are stored in folder "output/MCT".

-Step 5 - Produce results in the paper.
+Step 5 - Reproduce results in the paper.

     Run python script "GeneratePaperResultsForSyn.py".
 Results are stored in folder "output/PerformanceEval/synthetic".